2022 Retroactive or Expired Provisions

 - Extended home energy credits for 2023-2032 tax years.

 For whatever reason, Congress had named these into similar sounding categories.

-"NonBusiness Energy Property Credit" was based on 10% total expenses and had various individual limits, particular the restrictions on exterior windows and doors (a lifetime limit of $500 total credit/$200 windows).
+"NonBusiness Energy Property Credit" had various individual limits and percentages, (particular the restrictions on exterior windows and doors at 10% cost and max $200 credit), $300 for heating pumps, $150 energy efficient furnaces, etc.) with a lifetime limit of $500.
 Taxpayers who claimed this anytime from 2006 to the present, likely maxed out their credit allowance.

-It's now entitled "Energy Efficient Home Improvement Credit", increases to from 10% to 30% expenses for energy-efficient purchases and includes home energy audits.
+It's now entitled "Energy Efficient Home Improvement Credit", increases to 30% expenses for energy-efficient purchases and includes home energy audits.
 Lifetime limits are eliminated and replaced by an annual $1200 maximum on expenses for credit calculations.

-Advice is to spread out these qualified home improvements each year to take advantage of that.
+Advice is to try spreading out these qualified home improvements each year if possible.